 Last week, we discussed the many ways singles are discriminated against.
 From “smug marrieds” thinking you could never be happy as a single lady, to having society judge you harshly for being uncoupled, single status can be a heavy burden to bear.
 In the last article, I neglected to mention the word frequently used in the past to refer to a single woman, especially one over a certain age: spinster.
-What are the chances of getting married over 40 or 45?
+What are the chances of man getting married after 40 or 45?
 They’re probably not as bad as you fear.

 Fortunately, we rarely hear the word spinster anymore, but it highlights the history of our cultural negativity associated with single people, especially women.
 In the 1980s, there was a nasty rumor that was going around and perpetuated the idea that a single woman over 40 had a better chance of being killed by a terrorist than ever marrying.
 Although the “statistic” has been debunked, the fear that the chances of getting married after 40 are dismal lives on for many single women today.